Meten Holding Group Ltd. Annou - GuruFocus.com

 PR Newswire

 SHENZHEN, China, Aug.
-4, 2022 /PRNewswire/ -- Meten Holding Group Ltd. ("METX" or the "Company") (Nasdaq: METX), an omnichannel training company headquartered in China providing language and workplace training services and actively developing metaverse, blockchain and cryptocurrency mining businesses, today announced that it has entered into a definitive agreement with two institutional investors for the purchase and sale of 1,260,000 ordinary shares and pre-funded warrants to purchase up to 7,983,811 ordinary shares at a purchase price of $0.70 per share in a registered direct offering.
-The purchase price for the pre-funded warrants is identical to the purchase price for shares, less the exercise price of $0.001 per share.
+8, 2022 /PRNewswire/ -- Meten Holding Group Ltd. ("METX" or the "Company") (Nasdaq: METX), an omnichannel training company headquartered in China providing language and workplace training services and actively developing metaverse, blockchain and cryptocurrency mining businesses, today announced the closing of its previously announced registered direct offering and concurrent private placement with two institutional investors.
+The company issued 1,260,000 ordinary shares and pre-funded warrants to purchase up to 7,983,811 ordinary shares at a purchase price of $0.70 per share in a registered direct offering.
+The purchase price for the pre-funded warrants was identical to the purchase price for shares, less the exercise price of $0.001 per share.

-In a concurrent private placement, the Company also agreed to issue to the same investors units to purchase pre-funded warrants to purchase up to 1,470,475 ordinary shares and common warrants to purchase 21,428,572 ordinary shares at an exercise price of $0.70 per share.
-The purchase price for each unit will be $0.70, with an exercise price per pre-funded warrant of $0.001 per share.
-The warrants will have a 5-year term from the date of issuance.
-The aggregate gross proceeds to the Company of both transactions are expected to be approximately $7.5 million.
-The transactions are expected to close on or about August 8, 2022, subject to the satisfaction of customary closing conditions.
+In a concurrent private placement, the Company also issued and sold to the same investors units to purchase pre-funded warrants to purchase up to 1,470,475 ordinary shares and common warrants to purchase 21,428,572 ordinary shares at an exercise price of $0.70 per share.
+The purchase price for each unit was $0.70, with an exercise price per pre-funded warrant of $0.001 per share.
+The warrants have a 5-year term from the date of issuance.
+The aggregate gross proceeds to the Company of both transactions were approximately $7.5 million.

 The registered direct offering is being made pursuant to an effective shelf registration statement on Form F-3 (No. 333-256087) previously filed with the U.S. Securities and Exchange Commission (the "SEC") and declared effective by the SEC on May 21, 2021.
-A final prospectus supplement and accompanying prospectus describing the terms of the proposed offering will be filed with the SEC and will be available on the SEC's website located at http://www.sec.gov.
-Electronic copies of the final prospectus supplement and the accompanying prospectus may be obtained, when available, by contacting Aegis Capital Corp., Attention: Syndicate Department, 1345 Avenue of the Americas, 27th floor, New York, NY 10105, by email at [email protected], or by telephone at (212) 813-1010.
+The final prospectus supplement and accompanying prospectus describing the terms of the proposed offering were filed with the SEC and are available on the SEC's website located at http://www.sec.gov, and electronic copies of it may be obtained by contacting Aegis Capital Corp., Attention: Syndicate Department, 1345 Avenue of the Americas, 27th floor, New York, NY 10105, by email at [email protected], or by telephone at (212) 813-1010.

 The offer and sale of the securities in the private placement are being made in a transaction not involving a public offering and have not been registered under the Securities Act of 1933, as amended (the "Securities Act"), or applicable state securities laws.
 Accordingly, the securities may not be reoffered or resold in the United States except pursuant to an effective registration statement or an applicable exemption from the registration requirements of the Securities Act and such applicable state securities laws.
 The securities were offered only to accredited investors.
 Pursuant to a registration rights agreement with the investor, the Company has agreed to file one or more registration statements with the SEC covering the resale of the ordinary shares and the shares issuable upon exercise of the pre-funded warrants and warrants.